FrederoxDev/mcbe-addon-ipc/README.md

 IPC utilities for Minecraft Bedrock add-ons.

-Each release notes which version of `@minecraft/server` it supports.
+Each release notes which versions of `@minecraft/server` it supports.
 See the [latest release](https://github.com/Fluffyalien1422/mcbe-addon-ipc/releases/latest).